xstone93/xstone93.github.io/README.md

 > Learning is ubiquitous; people learn every day; it is the basis for positive change.
 > How can data and learning be linked to bring positive change?*

-My research interests are mainly in the field of Computer Science Education.
-Here is a list of topics that I am interested in:
+My research interests primarily focus on the field of _Computer Science Education_.
+Here is a (non-exhaustive) list of topics that I am interested in:

-- **LLM-assisted (CS) Education** - Meaningful (!) integration of large language models (LLMs) into educational contexts, such as individualizing learning experiences.
+- **LLM-enhanced (CS) Education** - Concepts and implementation of LLMs into educational contexts and observing the learning process.
+- **Conversational Agents** - Development of conversational agents to support the learning processes of learners.
 - **Educational Data Analysis** - Analysis of educational data (qualitative and quantitative) retrieved from a real-life context such as courses, workshops, learning technology, or data sets.
+- **Large-scale teaching** - Evaluation of students' learning experiences within a large-scale teaching and learning context.
+- **Virtual Reality in Education** - Using mixed reality approaches to transform traditional learning contexts in immersive learning experiences.
 - **Game-based learning and Gamification** - From a broad perspective, game-based learning could be seen as an engaging learning technology.
 But GBL/gamification is more than "playing a game and learning".
 A well-considered design process, implementation, and evaluation are necessary for both the tool and the teaching context.
-- **Large-scale teaching** - Evaluation of students' learning experiences within a large-scale teaching and learning context.
-- **Curriculum design** - Designing dedicated curricula for different educational contexts and topics such as data science, introduction to programming, or computational thinking.
-- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital (and immersive) environments.
-This not only includes the development of technologies but also the evaluation within an educational setting.
-- **Virtual Reality in Education** - Using mixed reality approaches to transform traditional learning contexts in immersive learning experiences.

 ## Research projects

 This (non-exhaustive) list of my latest (reserach) projects shows what I am interested in:

+- [Stackium](https://stack.juli.zip/) - Stackium is a debugger for educational purposes.
+It is designed to be easy to use and to provide a valuable learning experience for beginners to help them understand memory management.
 - [PDA](https://github.com/xstone93/atlas/) - *Divide and conquer* - Decomposing problems to make solvable problems out of it, this is one of the central learning goals of many CS1 courses.
 In theory, this sounds easy, but in practice, this is one of the hardest concepts to learn!
 One approach to help students with that is *problem planning* (similar to architects that are making a plan for a house.
 In traditional classes with a high number of students, this approach will cause scaling issues.
 PDA tries to solve this problem by using the code generation capabilities of LLMs combined with problems written in natural languages that are translated to source code and tested against a test suite.
 This tool was developed collaboratively with Brown University and evaluated in one of my coding classes at TU Graz.
 - [TransfArr](https://transfer.cs.brown.edu/) - Transferring between different programming languages can be challenging for beginners.
 Not only is the syntax different, but semantical and idiomatic features differ between languages.
 The tool *TransfArr* aims to help learners master the transition from the programming language Pyret to Python by providing a helpful environment.
 - [PM Stocket](https://pm-stocket.at/) - The PM Stocket is a tool that has been used since 2021 in the course *Project Management* at Graz University of Technology.
 The tool was introduced to engage students into various activities within this class (but also beyond the scope of the course).
 The tool was evaluated every academic year and improved further to provide students with a motivating platform to learn and collaborate.